microsoft/vscode-docs/docs/devcontainers/containers.md

 The **Dev Containers: Configure Container Features** command allows you to update an existing configuration.

-The Features sourced in VS Code UI now come from a central index you can contribute to!
-See the [Dev Containers spec site](https://containers.dev/features) for the current list.
+The Features sourced in VS Code UI now come from a central index, which you can also contribute to.
+See the [Dev Containers specification site](https://containers.dev/features) for the current list.

 ### Creating your own Feature